How to create a multi-vendor marketplace website

 What is your audience type?

-P2P marketplaces: audiences on P2P marketplaces value simplicity, security, and streamlined design.
+P2P/C2C: audiences on P2P marketplaces value simplicity, security, and streamlined design.
 Be sure to include profiles, two-way reviews, and simple, secure payments.

-B2C multi-vendor: if you’re working with business sellers, be sure to give them all the professional tools they need to manage their business.
+B2C: if you’re working with business sellers, be sure to give them all the professional tools they need to manage their business.

-B2B multi-vendor: B2B marketplaces require a lot of custom functionality, including complicated transaction flows, contracts, and reporting tools.
+B2B: B2B marketplaces require a lot of custom functionality, including complicated transaction flows, contracts, and reporting tools.

 What is your booking flow like?